-- LED 1 SD card Test, verify file create/read/erase - LED 2 Test ESEEK Communication, verify send/receive hardware signals - LED 3 Test BT Communication, verify send/receive hardware signals - LED 4 Read Device.txt and verify BT revision string and ESEEK S/N string - LED 5 If Bluetooth settings match Config.xml settings then turn on LED 5
+LED 1 - SD card Test, verify file create/read/erase

+LED 2 - Test ESEEK Communication, verify send/receive hardware signals

+LED 3 - Read Device.txt and verify BT revision string and ESEEK S/N string

-Note: If the Scanner is paired or trying to pair during power up, it will fail to light LED 3,4 and 5.
-This is normal behavior.
+LED 4,5 - Cumulative Pass/Fail - if LEDs 1-4 are lit, then turn on LEDs 4,5

-If the Config.xml file is erased, the Scanner will triple beep on the next power cycle, this is confirmation that the scanner has received the initialization command and has been configured to read barcodes and magstripe card.
+Note: If the Config.xml file is erased, the Scanner will triple beep on the next power cycle, this is confirmation that the scanner has received the initialization command and has been configured to read barcodes and magstripe card.
+During normal operation there will be on triple beep heard on power up.